 Consideration should be given to:

-• the responsibilities of this person; for example their work situation, or whether they are having to care for dependents such as children, elderly people, or a disabled person
+- the responsibilities of this person; for example their work situation, or whether they are having to care for dependents such as children, elderly people, or a disabled person; and

 Sometimes suddenly bereaved people have medical conditions that also make it harder to recover from their grief, traumatic grief and / or PTSD.
 These conditions may pre-date your bereavement or be associated with the bereavement.
 Physical illnesses that are permanent and pre-date the bereavement, such as asthma, heart conditions, epilepsy or diabetes, mean there are existing pressures on the suddenly bereaved person in addition to suffering traumatic grief and/or PTSD.
 Sufferers of clinical depression may be taking medication or suffering suicidal thoughts or both, again adding to the challenges faced in addition to the effects of the bereavement.